Cypress-Medicine Hat

 Cypress-Medicine Hat is a provincial electoral district in the southeast corner of Alberta.
 Under the Alberta electoral boundary re-distribution of 2004, the constituency covers the portion of Medicine Hat south of the South Saskatchewan River, the Trans-Canada Highway and Carry Drive.
 The rest of the city is part of the Medicine Hat constituency, which Cypress-Medicine Hat surrounds.
 The constituency borders Saskatchewan to the east and Montana to the south.
 Clockwise from the Montana border, the district also borders Cardston-Taber-Warner, Little Bow, Strathmore-Brooks and Drumheller-Stettler.
 Other major towns include Bow Island and Redcliff.
 The constituency represents Cypress County and the County of Forty Mile No. 8.

-The MLA for this district is the United Conservative Party's Drew Barnes.
-He was first elected in 2012 as a Wildrose Party candidate in the 28th Alberta general election.
+The MLA for this district is the United Conservative Party's Justin Wright.
+Prior to 2023 the district was represented by Drew Barnes, who was first elected in 2012 as a Wildrose Party candidate in the 28th Alberta general election.

 History

 The electoral district was created in the 1993 boundary redistribution from the old electoral district of Cypress-Redcliff.
 The 2010 boundary redistribution saw only minor changes made in the middle of the riding to align with changes to the Medicine Hat city limits.